Your Teeth

 Possible Broken Jaw

-In the event of a jaw injury, tie the mouth closed with a towel, tie or handkerchief.
-Go immediately to the nearest emergency room.
+In the event of a jaw injury, tie the mouth closed with a towel, tie, or handkerchief.
+Immediately go to the nearest emergency room.

 Bleeding after loss of a “baby tooth”